 In October 1999, we met in South Dakota.
 This was during the period, where John had a great interest in measuring telluric ground currents and airborne electric charge at ancient structures and sacred sites in North America and Europe.
 It was his theory that they were not only constructed for religious purposes, but that their main purpose was to improve the yield of crops.
-The results would later be included in our book Seed of Knowledge, Stone of Plenty (which you can read in full elsewhere on this website, see ’Books’).
+The results would later be included in our book Seed of Knowledge, Stone of Plenty.
+(This book may be read in full elsewhere on this website).

-We went up Bear Butte, a sacred mountain of the Lakota Sioux tribe, where a local shaman had marked certain spots with bits of brightly colored cloth.
-John got interested in these spots, and on each of them he measured the airborne electric charge.
-Sure enough, the shaman had marked all the powerful electric spots on the entire mountain.
-Later we went up Mt.
-Harney, in the Black Hills, the most sacred mountain of the Lakota.
+Later, we went up Black Elk Peak (formerly Harney Peak) in the Black Hills, the most sacred mountain of the Lakota.
 This was rather tiring, so at some point we took a break.
 John lay down and closed his eyes, resting his head on a rock.
 Immediately he felt dizzy and disorientated, so he got up to investigate.
 Through the rock ran a vein of quartz, a mineral that is highly conductive of electric ground current.
 John got out his instruments and started measuring.
 Typical for John – he wanted to rest, but ended up doing scientific work.

 In Wiltshire, we carried out a number of measurements of telluric ground current and airborne electric charge at some of the ancient sites.
 One was Silbury Hill.
 Erected c.
 2700 B.C., this man-made mound is 130 feet high and covers 5.5 acres.
 It consists of consecutive layers of – from the bottom up – gravel, sod, soil, clay, chalk, and gravel.
 Around the mound a ditch was dug, part of it through the surrounding chalk hillside.
 This ditch was more than 400 feet long, 20 feet deep and 70 feet wide at the top.
 But, most importantly, two sections were left intact, forming solid land bridges over the ditch from the hillside to the mound, thus creating what is called a causewayed enclosure.
 Drainage of rain water through the porous chalk would produce a powerful electric charge, and the telluric ground currents would choose the way of least resistance – through the causeways.
 Our measurements of electrical ground charge at different spots on Silbury Hill showed this beyond doubt, as seen from the table below.